prabhuignoto/marley-spoon/README.md

 - **ms-ui** - The Frontend is built with Next JS, React, Typescript, Styled Components & Apollo client
 - **ms-server** - A Node express app for serving the data and this is exposed as a Graphql endpoint

-## How to run the Projects in development mode
+## How to run the apps in development mode

 Please start the Express server first